 |Advert in the Bridgeport Post (15 June 1969) the Bridgeport Telegram (26 June 1969)|

 Through the activities of John Birch Society members the hoax found its way into letters pages across the country.
 Dayton Carr wrote to the Grant County Press (Petersburg, West Virginia) on June 17, 1970 about the peace symbol.
-"Lord Russell was an active anti-christ and … both he and his wife were members of the Fabians Society, a secret fellowship of wealthy Marxists bound to work for ultimate victory of International socialism. … As an anti christian, Lord Russell was thoroughly familiar with classical symbology who definitely knew, what he was doing by choosing a classical anti-christ design long ago associated with Satanism. … The Encyclopaedia Britannica states "the origin of the Nero Cross should be known to all Christian and was designed for Nero, a Pagan Emperor of Rome, not for love and brotherhood, but in pianistic hatred and derision for those who loved their God and Saviour Jesus Christ"".
-His letter is cobbled together from American Opinion without acknowledgement.
-Needless to say, the quotation is not from Encyclopedia Britannica, which says nothing of the kind, but from the John Birch Society.
+"Lord Russell was an active anti-christ and … both he and his wife were members of the Fabians Society, a secret fellowship of wealthy Marxists bound to work for ultimate victory of International socialism. … As an anti christian, Lord Russell was thoroughly familiar with classical symbology who definitely knew, what he was doing by choosing a classical anti-christ design long ago associated with Satanism. … The Encyclopaedia Britannica states 'the origin of the Nero Cross should be known to all Christian and was designed for Nero, a Pagan Emperor of Rome, not for love and brotherhood, but in pianistic hatred and derision for those who loved their God and Saviour Jesus Christ'".
+This illiterate gibberish was cobbled together from American Opinion without acknowledgement and, needless to say, the quotation is not from Encyclopedia Britannica, which says nothing of the kind, but from the John Birch Society.

-Runes were letters in the old German alphabet before the Roman alphabet was adopted in northern Europe.
-A few modern racists invented an occult meaning for the runes.
+Gumaer genuinely believed in the reality of occult powers and that symbols could call them up.
+But runes are just letters in the old German alphabet and have no more power than the letters A, B and C. A few 20th century Germans invented an occult meaning for them.
 Koerner was one of them, Karl Maria Wiligut and Guido von List were others.
-Koerner and von List were members of the Nazi party, Wiligut and von List and were mentally unbalanced into the bargain.
+Koerner and von List were members of the Nazi party, Wiligut and von List and were unbalanced into the bargain.
 The trio's writings persuaded Himmler to adopt the runes for use in Nazi Germany.
-The "death rune" was simply a fantasy and any serious linguist will tell you it has nothing to do with ancient German runes.
+The "death rune" was simply a fantasy by mentally disturbed Nazis and any serious linguist will tell you it has no connection with real ancient German runes.

-Be that as it may, the John Birch Society started another rumor about the supposed Nazi origins of the peace sign and the so-called "death rune" is now part of the myth.
-The rumor reached the newsletter of the National Republican Congressional Committee on 28 September 1970.
-On its question page "A.H." of Chicago asked if it was true that Adolf Hitler had used the peace symbol.
-"True" said the GOP newsletter, showing a Nazi poster of 1942 with a rune symbol in a wreath, looking rather like the peace sign.
-Who was this anonymous A.H. of Chicago, who in an obvious joke chose initials that stood for "Adolf Hitler"?
-Presumably a well-briefed member of the John Birch Society.
+Be that as it may, the John Birch Society deliberately spread a rumor about the supposed Nazi origins of the peace sign and how it was really the so-called "death rune".
+They placed the smear in the newsletter of the National Republican Congressional Committee.
+On its question page (28 September 1970) "A.H." of Chicago asked if it was true that Adolf Hitler had used the peace symbol.
+"True" replied the editor, showing a Nazi poster of 1942 with a rune symbol in a wreath, looking rather like the peace sign.
+This anonymous A.H. of Chicago, who in an obvious joke chose initials that stood for "Adolf Hitler", was clearly a well-briefed member of the John Birch Society.